octobercms/docs/console-commands.md

 `theme:copy` - duplicates an existing theme to create a new one, including the creation of child themes.

-    php artisan theme:copy demo
+    php artisan theme:copy <source-theme> [destination-theme]

-The above command will create a new theme called `demo-copy` by copying the directory and its contents.
+The following command creates a new theme called `demo-copy` from the source theme `demo` by copying the directory and its contents.
 The `.themelock` file will be removed during this process.

-To specify the new directory name, such as `mydemo`, you may supply this a second argument.

-    php artisan theme:copy demo mydemo
+    php artisan theme:copy demo demo-copy

 To create a child theme that inherits the parent theme, specify the `--child` option.

-    php artisan theme:copy demo mychild --child
+    php artisan theme:copy demo demo-child --child

+If using [database-driven themes](../cms/themes#database-driven-themes), you may sync the database changes to the filesystem with the `--import-db` option.

+    php artisan theme:copy demo --import-db

+To delete all the database templates at the same time, use the `--purge-db` option.

+    php artisan theme:copy demo --import-db --purge-db

 <a name="utility-commands"></a>
 ## Utilities